 There will be other websites used in this class to support the topics covered, and they will be linked on Blackboard and described in class meetings.
-This departmental site http://prancer.physics.louisville.edu/classes/650.
+This departmental site may also provide links to useful resources:

+'''

+http://prancer.physics.louisville.edu/classes/650.

+'''